 Open Culture, brings together high-quality cultural and educational media from Top Universities for the worldwide lifelong learning community, and it’s all free.

-University of Toronto .
+The University of Toronto.
 Offers free courses accessed via Coursera, which was mentioned above.

 Yale University provides free and open access to a selection of introductory courses taught by distinguished teachers and scholars at Yale University.
-The aim of the project is to expand access to educational materials for all who wish to learn.
+The project aims to expand access to educational materials for all who wish to learn.

 There are many more institutions that offer free online courses in various disciplines.
 The above list is just the tip of the iceberg.